Jaseci-Labs/jaseci/docs/docs/examples/littleX/draft.md

 }
 ```

-## remove_like test case
+## Remove_like test case

+The `remove_like` walker enables a `Profile` node to remove its Like from a `Tweet` node.
+The process involves identifying the existing Like edge between the Profile and Tweet, deleting the edge, and then reporting the Tweet node to confirm the action.

-The `test remove_like` checks the functionality of removing a like from a tweet.
-It first retrieves an existing tweet; if the tweet exists, it proceeds to visit the tweet node.
+To test `remove_like`, we have to retrieves an existing tweet; if the tweet exists, it proceeds to visit the tweet node.
 Then, it spawns the `remove_like` walker from the `tweet` node.
 The function subsequently checks whether the `Like` relationship has been successfully removed by confirming that the length of the associated likes is zero.

 check is there any liked tweets : ``tweet1 = [root --> (`?Profile) --> (`?Tweet)][0];``
-spawn walker : `tweet1 spawn remove_like();`
+spawn remove_like walker on tweet_node : `tweet1 spawn remove_like();`
 check like is removed : `check len([tweet1 -:Like:-> ]) == 0;`

 Complete test case: